walle86/MCP3304/README.md

 =======

 Library for MCP330x 13bit ADC
-Created by Stefan Wallnoefer, January 8, 2014. with some inspiration form http://forum.arduino.cc/index.php?topic=216121.15
+Created by Stefan Wallnoefer, Feb 8, 2014. with some inspiration form http://forum.arduino.cc/index.php?topic=216121.15

 for the MCP3304: